Learn how to eat Prosciutto di Parma; the best way to eat it may just surprise you. You’ll also get a tour of a prosciutto factory just outside Parma.

 Now, let’s get to the other part of this post ~

-Others might say the best way to eat prosciutto is in a sandwich, cooked in their favorite dish, on pizza and who am I to say they’re wrong?
+Others might answer how to eat prosciutto, or the best way to eat it is in a sandwich, cooked in their favorite dish, on pizza and who am I to say they’re wrong?
 I just think you want to taste all that it has to offer, along with some bread, cheese and a nice glass of wine, right?

 Maybe a simple dish where the flavor of the prosciutto is allowed to shine.
 RECIPE HERE.